informatom/ember-hobo-demo/README.md

 is the Hobo application stripped down to the bare minimum.
 It is showcasing the integration and changes necessary for playing well with current Hobo (2.1).

+## Installation

+Installation is quite easy, as we are using SQLite for this demo.
+The classical steps:
+* `bundle install`
+* `rails s`
+spins up a [Puma](http://puma.io/) web server that listens to (http://localhost:3000) where you will find a link to the Ember app that is located at
+(http://localhost:3000/contracting/contracts/#).
+(A minimal database is included in the repo, in case you wonder.)

 ## Structure

 We have three resources: `contract`, `contractitem` and `consumableitem`, both on the Ember as well as the Hobo side.